google/go-github/README.md

 go get github.com/google/go-github/v82@master
 ```

-To discover all the changes that have occured since a prior release, you can
+To discover all the changes that have occurred since a prior release, you can
 first clone the repo, then run (for example):

 ```bash